What is a Prison?

-Individuals in prisons and corrections facilities have been either charged with a crime or convicted of a crime.
+Individuals held within prisons and corrections facilities have been either charged with a crime or convicted of a crime.
 Individuals who have been charged with a crime are incarcerated until they are brought to trial or released.
 Those who are officially charged with a crime will remain in a prison or jail facility until they completed the duration of their sentence.

 Corrections refers to the supervision of persons arrested for, convicted of, or sentenced for criminal offenses.
 Correctional populations fall into two general categories: institutional corrections and community corrections.